 My head is pounding from a horrible headache, so I’m doing the best thing I can do for it, which is to focus my eyes on a bright screen as I type little words on it, at the same time making sure they not misspelled.
 That’ll make me feel better in no time.

-I suspect it’s a caffeine withdrawal headache, as this week I was drinking coffee for two or three days in a row, and then just stopped.
-Until now.
-I just brewed myself a four-cup pot, and I’m mainlining the stuff as we speak.
+I suspect it’s a caffeine withdrawal headache, as this week I was drinking coffee for two or three days in a row, and then just stopped until now.
+I just brewed myself a four-cup pot and I’m mainlining the stuff as we speak.
 I blame The Gilmore Girls.
 But onto the main event: see that little tennis court in the first picture?
-It’s part of a commercial for something… I can’t remember what it was, but it was stashed together with the trailers before a DVD I rented a few weeks ago, and I’m not sure what that movie was either.
+It’s part of a commercial for something… I can’t remember what it was, but it was stashed together with the trailers on a DVD I rented a few weeks ago, and I’m not sure what that movie was either.

 It’s like being at a boring party and your favorite author walks in.
 It’s like trying on a dress you’ve failed to fit into for the last few years, and it suddenly fits again.
 It’s like painfully watching a game and your favorite team is losing until the last five minutes, when they recover and win and move on to the semifinals for the first time in forty years.
 It’s like finding $20.00 in your pocket.
 It’s like the first date with someone that likes you back.